 Gold or rose gold plated name ear jewelry are It among young women.
 See an example in my review post on sterling silver name earrings.

 In the last decade, a never seen before variation came up called ear-jackets.
 They have 3D-features on both sides of the lobe.
-You wonder how they were put on.
-See this review post on ear jackets to learn more about them.
+When you wonder how you would put them on see this review post on ear jackets.

 The large choice available today, makes finding the right pieces for you the hardest part.
 See the guide at the link to learn which earrings work best for your look depending on your personal style, lifestyle and where you go.

 Recently, when cleaning out the garage, I found the box with my tools and lots of unused material.
 It inspired me so much that I started to make pieces again.
 The first pair in this post is one of them.
 My plan is to add a store to my blog to sell my new pieces at affordable prices.